 }

 Finally, in the ‘MQTT.hpp’ file we have defined the functions that are specific to your project.
-These functions are “the essence” of the project, and we will have to adapt them according to the characteristics of the project.
+These functions contain the “meat” of the project, and we will need to adapt them according to its characteristics.

-So, we have the definitions of the broker address, the port (default 1883 is fine), and the client name.
+Thus, we first have the definitions of the broker address, the port (by default 1883 is fine), and the client name.
 Remember that two clients with the same name should not connect to the same broker.

 const char* MQTT_BROKER_ADRESS = "192.168.1.150";